Suzanna-Linn/slua/docs/moving-functions.md

 Which doesn't happen in LSL, where variables with lists contain the list instead of a reference to it.

 We need to be careful when translating our LSL scripts to SLua, if any of them is modifying lists passed as parameters.

-### Named parameters

-Lua does not have built-in named parameters, but we can simulate them by passing a table to the function.
-Then, inside the function, we access the table’s keys as parameter names.

-It is useful when a function has many parameters.
-This way we don't need to remember the order and any parameter can be optional.

-<pre class="language-slua"><code class="language-slua">local function setTextPanel(params)
-    local text = params.text or params[1] or " "
-    local size = params.size or 1
-    local foreColor = params.foreColor or vector(0, 0, 0)
-    local backColor = params.backColor or vector(1, 1, 1)
-    local alignment = params.alignment or "left"
-    -- do something
-end

-setTextPanel{ text = "hello world", alignment = "center", size = 2 }
-setTextPanel{ "good morning", foreColor = vector(1, 0 ,0) }</code></pre>

-The function sets a default value for each parameter.
-We can use a mix of positional and named parameters, in this example with "text".
-The parameters that we always use at the start and in the same order can be positional avoiding to type the name.

-setTextPanel() is called without parentheses in the example.

-When calling a function with only one table literal or string literal the parentheses are not necessary:
-<pre class="language-slua"><code class="language-slua">ll.SetPrimitiveParams{ PRIM_SIZE, vector( 0.1, 4, 4) }
--- same as ll.SetPrimitiveParams({ PRIM_SIZE, vector( 0.1, 4, 4) })
-ll.OwnerSay "size changed"
--- same as ll.OwnerSay("size changed")</code></pre>